SF-WDI-LABS/tunely-angular/docs/sprint3.md

 1. How does it look?
 Does it all hide and show as expected?

 ## Make the update happen
-1. The last step is to write the `editAlbum()` function.
-You need to reach out and tell the database to update and you need to change the view to reflect those changes.
+1. The last step is to write the `vm.editAlbum()` function in the `AlbumsIndexController`.
+In this function, you need to write an `$http` request to send the new data to the back-end.
+Then, in the `successCallback` of this `$http` call, you need to think about what do to to make sure the view reflects these updates.
 Go! <3